AyzeGamingFR/Cryptocurrencys-Trading-Bot/README.md

 # Ripple-Buying-Selling-AI
-This is the official repository of the Ripple Buying and Selling IA ( this is an AI who buy and sell ripple ( on the coinbase Platform ) in the best moment ).
+This is the official repository of the Ripple Buying and Selling IA.

+This AI buy and sell ripple ( on the coinbase Platform ) for you in the best moment .